-"Following the preamble, which tells of the success attained by the foregoing organization and of the advantages to be had from closer co-ordination within the industry, the letter sent out makes the following suggestion; That mink breeders associations be formed in those communities where there is a concentration of mink ranches.
-That these local mink associations hold from two to six meetings a year.
-That these associations send in their secretaries names and addresses to the Dominion Fur Council so that body can communicate with the majority of the mink ranchers through these associations on any problems that arise.
+"Following the preamble, which tells of the success attained by the foregoing organization and of the advantages to be had from closer coordination within the industry, the letter sent out makes the following suggestion; That mink breeders associations be formed in those communities where there is a concentration of mink ranches.
+These local mink associations hold from two to six meetings a year.
+These associations send in their secretary's names and addresses to the Dominion Fur Council so that the body can communicate with the majority of the mink ranchers through these associations on any problems that arise.

 Another `One of a kind' contribution made by this organization, was a live-pelt show.
 Our mink shows in those days were judged by fur buyers who were familiar with pelts but not with live mink.
 There was some concern that our live show winners were not necessarily the best pelt mink.
-Some, notably Major L. D. McClintock, had offered the suggestion of a live-pelt show but had done nothing to put it to the test.
-Our crowd thrived on challenges and in short order a live-pelt show was arranged for November 21st, and 22nd, 1940.
+Some, notably Major L. D. McClintock, had suggested a live pelt show but had done nothing to put it to the test.
+Our crowd thrived on challenges and in short order, a live-pelt show was arranged for November 21st, and 22nd, 1940.

 The plan was to judge the mink alive on the first day then to pelt them immediately and judge the pelts on the following day.
 This didn't present any real problems but the finding of a judge did.
 Understandably, the fur buyers wanted no part of it.
 Calvin Martin of St. Marys, our most experienced and knowledgeable mink rancher, accepted the challenge.
 His performance was simply sensational.
 In the eight classes, his choice of first place mink in live and later in pelt was identical.
-In the lower placings there were a few single reversals which resulted in a final score of eighty-five percent correct.
-"The live-pelt show of the Toronto and York Mink Breeders' Association is over and everyone seemed to be of the opinion that it was a great success.
-Calvin Martin, our judge, was complimented by the leading fur buyers for having chosen and placed the winning pelts in their proper order.
+In the lower placings, there were a few single reversals which resulted in a final score of eighty-five percent correct.
+"The live-pelt show of the Toronto and York Mink Breeders' Association is over and everyone seemed to think that it was a great success.
+Calvin Martin, our judge, was complemented by the leading fur buyers for having chosen and placed the winning pelts in their proper order.
 Further, the day previous when the animals were alive and judged, they held the same position almost to an entry.
-At the banquet one of Mr. Creeds fur buyers said that in his opinion, very few judges could run so true to form."
+At the banquet, one of Mr Creed's fur buyers said that in his opinion, very few judges could run so true to form."